Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/02-Data-Handling-Cleaning-with-dplyr-and-tidyr.md

 In this tutorial, you learned how to:

-- import datasets
+- import biomedical datasets
 - inspect data structures
 - manipulate data using `dplyr`
 - reshape data using `tidyr`
 - handle missing values
 - remove duplicated rows
 - create reproducible cleaning workflows
+- export cleaned data

-These skills form the foundation of data science and transcriptomics analysis in R.
+These skills form the foundation of biomedical data analysis, transcriptomics, and RNA-seq workflows in R.

 ---